-Even now, calisthenics is a well-known form of training in armies all around the world.
+Even now, calisthenics is a well-known form of training of military forces all around the world.

-That goes to show just how effective calisthenics workouts really are.
+That goes to show just how effective calisthenics exercises really are.

-However, before we jump to the actual calisthenics workout plan, we first have to see what are the actual benefits of calisthenics.
+Before we jump to the routine, let's see what are the benefits of calisthenics.

 A good calisthenics workout can give you tons of benefits, especially if it’s performed consistently.